rolandoo0/rolandoo0/README.md

 Data Scientist
 ---------------------------

 I've been coding for almost 3 years now with a focus on data gathering and acquisition.
 I have a passion for data science and I really enjoy working with all sorts of data.
 I see data as being part of a bigger story.
 Without someone to collect and analyze that data, it would have no use.
-This is why I am committed to studying and developing new way of gathering and analyzing data in an efficient manner for it to be displayed to customers in the best way possible.
+This is why I am committed to studying and developing new ways of gathering and analyzing data in an efficient manner for it to be displayed to customers in the best way possible.

 * 🌍  I'm based in Miami, Florida
 * ✉️  You can contact me at [rolando@sphere-enterprises.com](mailto:rolando@sphere-enterprises.com)